lucascosti/mac-config/README.md

   Mainly just [`userChrome.css`](firefox/userChrome.css), this configures some minor (mainly font) changes in the Firefox UI, aka the 'chrome'.
 The user chrome file is located in the Firefox profile on macOS at `~/Library/Application Support/Firefox/Profiles/xxxxxxxx.default/chrome/userChrome.css`, and is symlinked to the file in this repo.

   See https://www.reddit.com/r/FirefoxCSS/ for some good tutorials and required settings for a custom `userChrome.css`.

+  > **Note:**: In recent versions of Firefox, you must also go to about:config and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` for the `userChrome.css` file to take effect.
 * Some other minor settings:
   * After the Big Sur upgrade, fonts were heavy and ugly.
 Run this command to get them looking good again, and restart: